 When you are asked about your dream job, it’s important that you put the emphasis on the challenges and type of work environment you are looking for rather than any specific job, and that you make your answer relevant and tailored to the position you’re applying for.

-There are two reasons why interviewers ask an interview question like this:
+There are two reasons why interviewers ask the question “What is your dream job?”

 Firstly, to get an idea of your passions, values and motivations as an employee.
 Will you be satisfied with the position if you got the job offer?